-Corsa pairs a coach-curated knowledge base with a Claude-based AI agent and tier-based safety guardrails.
+Corsa pairs a coach-curated knowledge base with an AI agent and tier-based safety guardrails.
 The result is a plan that fits your week, your sport, and your level — and tells you why every workout is in there.

 A short onboarding wizard captures your sport(s), experience level, weekly availability, recent training, goals, and (for under-18 athletes) the parental consent we need.
 You pick units (km or mi); Corsa keeps everything consistent.

 Each week, the planner queries a knowledge base of vetted workouts (running, cycling, MTB, swimming, triathlon, strength) using vector search.
-Workout types are diversified across the week so you don’t get five similar runs.
+The retrieved workouts aren’t handed to you as generic templates — the AI coach adapts each one for your fitness, training history, available time, and the week’s phase, then sequences them so you don’t get five similar runs.

 Before a plan is shown to you, it passes through tier-based guardrails for volume, intensity, recovery, and age-appropriate load.
 A 14-year-old never gets an adult VO₂ session.
 A first-week beginner never gets a 10-hour week.